codio/knowledge/source/instructors/authoring/assessments/advanced-code-test.rst

  - **LIBRARY PATH** - Specifies the location of .jar files needed to run the student code or test code.
  - **WORKING DIRECTORY** - Specifies where in the file tree the test will run.

-All code files **Source path** will be compiled.
+All code files **SOURCE PATH** will be compiled.
 Files that fail to compile successfully will cause the tests to fail, even if they are not used.
 Codio has a :ref:`JUnit <junit>` runner for building JUnit tests.

 -----------------------------------